aarmey/ml-for-bioe/website/review-qs.md

 ### Lecture 8

 1. What are three differences between PCA and PLSR in implementation and application?
 2. What is the difference between PCR and PLSR?
-When does this different matter more/less?
+When does this difference matter more/less?
 3. How might you need to prepare your data before using PLSR?
 4. How can you determine the right number of components for a model?
 5. What feature of biological data make PLSR/PCR superior to direct regularization approaches (LASSO/ridge)?